lzenner/themed_tweaks/README.md

 * SoD       - Ditch tour-guide Corwin Schael
 * SoD/BG2EE - Add a little snark
 * BG2EE     - Give Imoen innate Magic Missile abilities for BG2 scene
-* BG2EE     - Use dream of Irenicus in hell to restore all Bhaalspawn powers
+* BG2EE     - Use movie of Irenicus in hell as a dream to restore all Bhaalspawn powers

 COMPONENTS TO BE DONE:
 * BG1EE		- Give good-aligned reasons to go into peoples' homes